Steve Grimmett

-Stephen Grimmett (19 August 1959 – 15 August 2022) was a British heavy metal vocalist, best known as the lead singer for Grim Reaper.
+Stephen Grimmett (19 August 1959 – 15 August 2022) was a British singer who was the lead singer and frontman of the heavy metal band Grim Reaper.
 Of Grim Reaper's numerous lineups over the band's existence Grimmett was the sole consistent member from 1982 to 1988, then 2006 until his death in 2022.
-Outside of Grim Reaper Grimmett has been associated with many other various metal-based acts/projects.
+Outside of Grim Reaper, Grimmett has been associated with various metal-based acts/projects.

 Career

 Grimmett began his career in the era of new wave of British heavy metal.
 His original band was the short-lived Medusa, before he became known as the lead vocalist for Grim Reaper.
 Grimmett later featured in Onslaught for a brief period, before forming Lionsheart and in more recent times, The Steve Grimmett Band and GrimmStine.

 Grim Reaper achieved major success worldwide with three highly acclaimed studio albums along with single releases and MTV airplay.
 After Grim Reaper came a brief spell with Onslaught, with a debut single that charted in the UK.
 The Steve Grimmett Band is a more recent project, with Grimmett backed by Ian Nash, Chaz Grimaldi and Pete Newdeck.
 This band has continued to gig as Steve Grimmett's Grim Reaper with a lineup now featuring Mark Rumble on drums.

 Grimmett had just come back from the US promoting his international band GrimmStine which included Grimmett on vocals, Steve Stine on guitar, Hat on bass and Dave Johnson on drums.
 Their self-titled debut album was released in 2008.

 Grimmett recorded a music video in conjunction with a commercial for Garmin that aired during the 2007 Super Bowl XLI.

 In January 2017, Grimmett was hospitalized in Ecuador due to an aggressive infection on his right leg below the knee, where it was amputated in the process.
 He remained stationed in the medical facility until being released in February.
 In April, he began to walk again with a prosthetic metal leg attached.
 On 14 July, Grimmett performed on stage for the first time since his operation in a wheelchair at Bang Your Head!!!.